ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 The Cross-Host Difference

 This is worth thinking about early.
 If you build a Custom GPT, you’re scoped to ChatGPT’s user base.
-If you build a ChatGPT App using the MCP standard, your addressable users include everyone on every host that has adopted it, and more hosts are adding support.
+If you build a ChatGPT App using the MCP standard, your addressable users include everyone on every host that has adopted it.
+And more hosts are adding support.

 Which One to Build